 Estimated Costs & Financial Aid

-Once scholarships, grants and other forms of aid are calculated, the expected average cost for students at this school is -.
+Once scholarships, grants and other forms of aid are calculated, the expected average cost for students at this school is $29,900.
 To calculate a more personalized cost visit the net price calculator.
-A fee of $35 is required from all applicants.
 Students in need of financial assistance can get more information through the school's financial aid department, by calling (503) 297-5544 x124.
 Any tuition and financial aid figures listed provide an outline of costs at this school, however they may not accurately represent current costs, fees, or tuition.
 Please check with Oregon College of Art and Craft for more information.

 Note: Financial aid is only available for those who qualify, check with the school for details.